Love-Liberty/LightsOn/README.md

 The automatic system was completed months ago and has been installed as hardware.
-The user IO section is more or less complete, but latest version not yet on github The editing section is partially complete although not yet uploaded to github
+The user IO section is more or less complete, but latest version not yet on github The editing section is partially complete and is on github

 The current challenge is merging the two user files.